 Previous social plans Key achievements Access and Inclusion Plan 2018/19-2021/22 Auditing and renewing our buildings and open spaces to improve physical accessibility to our facilities.
 Providing free beach wheelchairs and beach matting at City beaches.
 Accommodating the needs of children with disability through programs such as low sensory time sessions and the use of Auslan at Rhyme Time and Story Time sessions.
 Age Friendly Strategy 2017/18-2020/21 Building the North Metro Regional Age Friendly Partnership with the Cities of Joondalup and Stirling to deliver a strategic regional focus and range of collaborative projects.
-Providing virtual reality sessions at Clarkson Library and exploring other new technology opportunities.
+Providing seniors' virtual reality sessions at Clarkson Library and exploring other new technology opportunities.
 Creating our first Memory Café at Jamaica Blue at the Ocean Keys Shopping Centre.
-Early Childhood Strategic Plan 2017/18- 2020/21 Sharing the Australian Early Development Census (AEDC) information, including the 5 developmental domains, to families participating in early years programs including All About do
+Early Childhood Strategic Plan 2017/18- 2020/21 Sharing the Australian Early Development Census (AEDC) information, including the 5 developmental domains, to families participating in early years programs including 'It's All About Play'.

-• Creating and publishing 4 community books, each one a picture book featuring

-• Delivering local opportunities for families and children to participate in research projects in association with Telethon Kids Institute.

-Youth Plan 2018/19-2020/21

-- Providing young people opportunities to lead the development and delivery of projects that proactively identify and respond to local matters and interests of young people, support skill development and inform future planning through the City's Youth Leadership Program. - Bringing youth education providers together from across the City to work together to create strong supports for young people through an annual Youth and Education Support Services (YESS) collaborative event. - Delivering locally relevant youth services across the City through Youth Centres, Outreach and school holiday programs.
+Creating and publishing 4 community books, each one a picture book featuring families in a local area of the City, with their own unique story, such as 'What do hands do?'
+Delivering local opportunities for families and children to participate in research projects in association with Telethon Kids Institute.
+Youth Plan 2018/19-2020/21 Providing young people opportunities to lead the development and delivery of projects that proactively identify and respond to local matters and interests of young people, support skill development and inform future planning through the City's Youth Leadership Program.
+Bringing youth education providers together from across the City to work together to create strong supports for young people through an annual Youth and Education Support Services (YESS) collaborative event.
+Delivering locally relevant youth services across the City through Youth Centres, Outreach and school holiday programs.